joemans3/SMRecon/README.md

 # Single Molecule Reconstruction Package

-A Python package for creating scale-space reconstructions of single molecule microscopy data, with support for masked regions and uniform distribution modeling.
+A Python package for creating Gaussian reconstructions of single molecule microscopy data, with support for masked regions and uniform distribution modeling.

 ## Features